RJ-Clegg/rj-clegg.github.io/README.md

-# Privacy Policy for Spacebound: Rocket Launch
+# Privacy Policy for PageFlow

-**Effective Date:** September 15, 2025
+**Effective Date:** 21 October 2025

-Spacebound (“we”, “our”, or “us”) respects your privacy.
-This Privacy Policy explains how we handle your information when you use our mobile app, **Spacebound: Rocket Launch**.
+PageFlow (“we”, “our”, or “us”) respects your privacy.
+This Privacy Policy explains how we handle your information when you use our iOS app, **PageFlow**.

 ---

 ## 1. Information We Collect

-We **do not collect any personal information** from you.

-The only data collected is **non-personal usage data**, such as app performance metrics or crash reports, which helps us improve the app.
-All optional features, like watchlists or notifications, store data **locally on your device** only.
+We designed PageFlow to minimize data collection.

+- **Personal data:** We do **not** collect names, email addresses, accounts, or contact lists.
+- **Reading data (library, progress, shelves):** Stored **locally on your device** and, if you enable it, synced privately via **Apple iCloud** to your Apple ID.
+We do **not** have access to your iCloud contents.
+- **Diagnostics & usage (optional/limited):** We may collect **anonymous, aggregate app usage and diagnostics** (e.g., screen interactions, crashes) to improve stability and user experience.
+This data is **not linked** to your identity and contains no book content.

 ---

-## 2. How We Use Your Information
+## 2. How We Use Information

-The limited data we collect is used solely to:
+We use limited, non-identifying information to:

-- Maintain and improve app functionality
+- Maintain and improve app functionality and performance
-- Send notifications for launches you are following
-- Analyze app performance and fix issues
+- Diagnose crashes and usability issues
+- Support features like notifications and widgets

-We **do not sell, share, or transfer** your data to third parties.
+We **do not sell, rent, or trade** your data.

 ---

-## 3. Analytics
+## 3. Data Storage & Sync

-We may use anonymized analytics services (e.g., Google Analytics, Firebase) to understand app usage patterns.
-This information **cannot be used to identify you personally**.
+- **On-device:** Your reading data (books, progress, shelves, preferences) is stored on your device.
+Widgets use Apple’s **App Group** storage to read this data locally.
+- **iCloud (if enabled):** Apple’s iCloud stores your library and reading progress in your own iCloud account so your data can be restored on reinstall and kept in sync across your devices signed into the **same Apple ID** with **iCloud enabled**.
+- **Our servers:** We do **not** host your reading data on our own servers.

+> Deleting PageFlow from your device does not delete data that already synced to iCloud.
+You can manage or delete iCloud data in **Settings → [your name] → iCloud**.

 ---

-## 4. Data Storage and Security
+## 4. Permissions We Request

-All data is stored securely on your device.
-We do not store personal information on external servers.
+- **Camera:** Used **only** for barcode scanning to add books.
+Images or frames are never sent to our servers.
+- **Notifications:** Optional, to remind you about reading or updates you opt into.
+- **Network access:** For metadata lookups, cover art, and (if enabled) iCloud sync.

 ---

-## 5. Children’s Privacy
+## 5. Analytics & Diagnostics

-This app is **not directed to children under 13**, and we do not knowingly collect information from children.
+We may use privacy-focused analytics (e.g., **TelemetryDeck**) and Apple’s crash reporting to understand aggregate usage and stability.
+These events are **anonymous** and **not linked** to your identity or reading content.
+No advertising SDKs or cross-app trackers are used.

 ---

-## 6. Changes to This Privacy Policy
+## 6. Children’s Privacy

-We may update this Privacy Policy occasionally.
-Any changes will be posted here with a revised **effective date**.
+PageFlow is **not directed to children under 13**, and we do not knowingly collect personal information from children.

 ---

+## 7. Your Choices

+- **iCloud Sync:** You control iCloud in iOS Settings; disable it at any time.
+- **Notifications:** You can enable or disable notifications in iOS **Settings → Notifications**.
+- **Camera:** You can enable or disable camera access in **Settings → Privacy → Camera**.
+- **Export/Backup:** We plan to provide an **export/import** option after MVP so you can back up your data or move it elsewhere.
+When available, exports remain local to you.

+---

+## 8. Changes to This Policy

+We may update this policy from time to time.
+Any changes will be posted here with a revised **Effective Date**.

+---

-## 7. Contact Us
+## 9. Contact Us

-If you have any questions about this Privacy Policy, please contact us at:
+If you have questions about this Privacy Policy, please contact:

 **Email:** robert.clegg@gmail.com

 ---

-*Thank you for using Spacebound: Rocket Launch!
-Your privacy is our priority.*
+*Thank you for using PageFlow.
+Your reading life is yours — we keep it that way.*